 Can you imagine the “pressure” that Alvin “Moose” Wistert ?? must have felt as the third son to follow his two All-American brothers at Michigan?
 I am certain that no one said much about it, but the expectations were pretty clear.
 “You will wear jersey #11 just like your two older brothers, you will play tackle.
 Of course, it would be really nice if you could be an All-American performer too.”
 Man, talk about big shoes to fill.
 Alvin had to fill two big pairs of All-American shoes and he did it – amazing!

-There is so much more to say about the Wistert family, but I will finish it up for today.
+There is so much more to say about the first family of Michigan football, but I will finish it up for today.
 The Wikipeida articles below are well-worth reading.
 The bottom line is this – the Wistert brothers set a standard at Michigan, and in college football, that will never be achieved again!

 They were the first brothers to wear the same number (#11) at Michigan.
 They were the first trio of brothers to earn All-Conference and All-American honors.
 They are the first, and only, trio of brothers to all be inducted into the College Football Hall of Fame.
 Alvin is the first, and only, over-thirty All-American.
 He was thirty-two years when named in 1948 and thirty-three when he repeated in 1949.
 Actually, it would take a book to document all the achievements that the talented brothers achieved in athletics and life overall.

 Once again, today is the eleventh day of January – the first month of the new year.
 It is the absolute perfect day to remember the first family of Michigan Football – the Wisterts!
-May they all rest in peace.
+May Francis, Albert and Alvin continue to Rest In Peace.
 Go Blue!